How Much Does a Website Cost in New Zealand?

-10 min read"How much does a website cost?" is the first question most business owners ask.
-The honest answer is it depends on what you need.
+14 min read"How much does a website cost?" is the first question most business owners ask.
+The honest answer is it depends.
 A five-page site for a tradie is a different job from an online store with 500 products or a booking platform with calendar syncing.

-This guide breaks down real pricing for New Zealand businesses in 2026.
-All figures are in NZD and exclude GST.
+This guide breaks down real pricing for New Zealand businesses.
+All figures are in NZD and exclude GST unless noted.
 We have based these on what we see across the industry, not just our own pricing.

 Quick Pricing Overview